okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/oidc/index.md

 This endpoint returns access tokens, ID tokens, and refresh tokens, depending on the request parameters.
 For [password](/docs/guides/implement-password/), [client credentials](/docs/guides/implement-client-creds/), and [refresh token](/docs/guides/refresh-tokens/) flows, calling `/token` is the only step of the flow.
 For the [authorization code](/docs/guides/implement-auth-code/) flow, calling `/token` is the second step of the flow.

-> This endpoint's base URL varies depending on whether you are using a Custom Authorization Aerver.
+> This endpoint's base URL varies depending on whether you are using a Custom Authorization Server.
 For more information, see [Composing your base URL](#composing-your-base-url).

 #### Request parameters
 The following parameters can be posted as a part of the URL-encoded form values to the API.